aturner-epcc/a2v12-post/support-access/index.md

 ARCHER2 users are supported in a number of ways.
 Below please find the links to the available resources.

-### ARCHER Helpdesk
+### ARCHER Service Desk

-Through the helpdesk you can ask for help and information about all aspects of the service.
-[Further information on Helpdesk](helpdesk.html).
+Through the service desk you can ask for help and information about all aspects of the service.
+[Further information on Service Desk](servicedesk.html).